When you are in the mood for a healthy meal that is also packed with flavour and texture, Lebanese food ticks all the boxes.

 Location: 139 Concord Road, North Strathfield, Sydney, NSW, 2137

-Last, but certainly not least, is Little Beirute.
-From tabouleh, to hummus, to falafels, this cute restaurant delivers all your traditional Lebanese food of dreams.
+Last, but certainly not least, is Little Beirutee.
+From Tabouleh, to Hummus, to Falafels, this cute restaurant delivers all your traditional Lebanese food of dreams.

-What’s more, they have also developed some innovative dishes inspired by their cuisine, like their Lahme B Ajeen with Jeben, which is essentially a regular pizza made with Lebanese ingredients and tastes!
+What’s more, they have also developed some innovative dishes with their roots in Lebanese cuisine.
+For example, like their Lahme B Ajeen with Jeben, which is essentially a regular pizza made with Lebanese ingredients and tastes.

-Whether you’re up early and fancy a savory treat, or are still out on the town at 6:30am from the night before and need to fill your stomach with goodness, Little Beirutee can provide you with all the goods.
+Whether you’re up early and fancy a savoury treat, or are still out on the town at 6:30am from the night before and need to fill your stomach with goodness, Little Beirutee is the place to go.

 We must make a quick mention of a definite contender on our best Lebanese restaurants in Sydney guide.